 Mills, Tuttle and Lydia are servants, so are from a lower social class.
 They’re coarse in comparison to Grace’s refinement and poise.
 She and the children are young – Tuttle and Mills are old.
 The Nanny and The Witch uses these same oppositions to craft their horror, too.

 As a result, we peg the servants as somehow frightening long before Anne finds their graves, masking the bigger truth.

-Our fears of old age are enough to paint Mills and Tuttle (Eric Sykes) as ominous characters, even though Sykes was best known as a comedian.
+Our fears of old age are enough to paint Mills and Tuttle (Eric Sykes) as ominous characters, even though Sykes is best known as a comedian.